zitadel/zitadel/docs/docs/apis/proto/management.md

 [SetHumanPasswordResponse](#sethumanpasswordresponse)

-Set a new password for a user, on default the user has to change the password on the next login Set no_change_required to true if the user should not be able to change the password on the next login
+Set a new password for a user, on default the user has to change the password on the next login Set no_change_required to true if the user does not have to change the password on the next login